fzhedu/TopkUrls/README.md

 Find the top K (100) of the most occurrences of urls from a S (100) GB URL file, note the memory size is limited to 1 GB.

 ### Solution:
-* case 1: the total unique urls can reside into memory.
+* case 1: the total unique urls can reside in memory.

 Calculate top K in memory directly.

-* case 2: the total unique urls cannot reside into memory.
+* case 2: the total unique urls cannot reside in memory.

-Partition the raw files into many smaller files whose size is not large than FILE_SIZE.
+Partition the raw URL files into many smaller files whose size is not large than FILE_SIZE.
 The FILE_SIZE is smaller than 1 GB so that each partition files can calculate top K in memory.

 NOTE:

-1. It is optimal to partially calculate top K when reading a file in the disk.
+1. It is optimal to partially calculate top K when reading a file from the disk.
 2. The partition files from the raw URL files may execeed FILE_SIZE, so they need to be repartitioned.

 ### Implementation